authifier/authifier/README.md

   // Connect to MongoDB
   let client = Client::with_options(client_options).expect("MongoDB server");

-  // Prepare rAuth database abstraction let database = rauth::Database::MongoDb(MongoDb(client.database("rauth")));
+  // Prepare Authifier database abstraction let database = authifier::Database::MongoDb(MongoDb(client.database("authifier")));

   // Run database migrations
   // TODO: you should only run this once and have this as part of your migrations
   // Also keep this up to date with the "migrations" section down below this one. database.run_migration(Migration::M2022_06_03EnsureUpToSpec).await.unwrap();

-  // Configure rAuth however you need to let rauth = rauth::RAuth {
+  // Configure Authifier however you need to let authifier = authifier::Authifier {
     database,
     ..Default::default()
   };